wp-plugins/sm-cleanup/readme.txt

 == Screenshots ==
 1. Detail how to SM Cleanup compress your code
 2. List option
+3. Before use SM Cleanup compress (origin)
+4. After use SM Cleanup compress
+5. New post reuse these style

 == Changelog ==
 = 1.1 =